Alcoa looking less and less like a market bellwether

 Alcoa’s low share price of $8.39 at Monday’s close earns it a meager 0.4 percent overall weighting in the Dow industrials.
 So even a big day for Alcoa barely moves the Dow’s needle.

-Alcoa has even less impact on the broader and market-cap weighted S&P, in which it registers a weighting of just 0.06 percent, making stocks like Air Products (APD.N) and Intuit (INTU.O) twice as important for the index.
-Starbucks (SBUX.O) and Target (TGT.N) each weigh about five times what Alcoa does.
-It would take almost 50 Alcoas to match Apple’s (AAPL.O) weight.
+Alcoa has even less impact on the broader and market-cap weighted S&P, in which it registers a weighting of just 0.06 percent, making stocks like Air Products and Intuit twice as important for the index.
+Starbucks and Target each weigh about five times what Alcoa does.
+It would take almost 50 Alcoas to match Apple’s weight.

 If nothing else, however, Alcoa appears to be a good proxy for the price of its main product: Aluminum.
 A simple correlation analysis over the past two years of daily activity produces a positive correlation coefficient of 0.935 - nearly one-for-one directional relationship.